-To fix some problems encountered during previous competitions and match its needs, we tweaked Snips to get some kind of continuous speech-to-text.
-Listening is programmatically triggered every few seconds and the robot tries to match each phrase heard with what it has learnt.
+To fix some problems encountered during previous competitions and match its needs, Macarena has been designed to get some kind of continuous speech-totext.
+Listening is programmatically triggered every few seconds and the robot tries to match each phrase heard with what it has learnd.
 The confidence score must be high enough to avoid triggering false positives.
-The continuous text-to-speech is quite experimental.
+The continuous text-tospeech is quite experimental.